Blog » Customer Lip Service: Scripted Responses, Broken Promises and Other Bad Ideas

 Day Nine

 I sent a terse reply saying I was furious and wanted some help.
-I also mention I’m ready to cancel my account.
+I also mentioned I was ready to cancel my account.

 Later that day I received a reply from yet another support person saying: